R-o-n-a-k/R-o-n-a-k/README.md

 # 💫 About Me:
- Hi, I am <a href="https://ronakpatel.xyz/" target="_blank" rel="noopener noreferrer">Ronak Patel</a> a passionate software engineer with experience in Python, Java, and web development.
+ Hi, I am [Ronak Patel](https://ronakpatel.xyz/) a passionate software engineer with experience in Python, Java, and web development.
 I currently work at Capgemini, where I am constantly learning and implementing new technologies to create efficient and effective software solutions.

 ## 🌐 Socials: